anly2178/Starshot/README.md

 * Most calculations for ```MultilayerSail``` absorption, reflection and transmission coefficients are performed using the transfer matrix method (TMM)
 * When calculating the hemispherical emissivity from the directional emissivity, the integration is done by trapezoidal rule estimation to save time and computational effort
 * When calculating the spectral power density from hemispherical emissivity, the integration is done by trapezoidal rule estimation to save time and computational effort
-* Equilibrium temperature is estimated using [Brent’s method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brentq.html) for finding roots.
+* Highest equilibrium temperature is estimated using [Brent’s method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brentq.html) for finding roots.
+However, in this calculation it is assumed that there are no diffractive losses.

 ## Material